A Geometric Characterization of Observability in Inertial Parameter Identification: Verification and System-Level Examples

-Table~\ref{tab:PUMA} details the parameter identifiability for this mechanism.
-There are three possibilities for each parameter: identifiable, unidentifiable, and identifiable in linear combinations only \citep{Atkeson86}.
-Unidentifiable parameters do not affect the measurements at all.
-For body $i$ parameter $k$, this means its corresponding unit vector $\ve_{ik} \in \mathbb{R}^{10 \nbod}$ satisfies $\ve_{ik} \in \mathcal{N}$.
-Likewise, an identifiable parameter is one that is uniquely determined from maximally exciting data, and is characterized mathematically by $\ve_{ik} \in \mathcal{N}^\perp$.
-Remaining parameters (i.e. those that are not individually identifiable or unidentifiable) are identifiable in linear combinations with other parameters only.
-For instance, while $I_{xx_6}$ and $I_{yy_6}$ cannot be identified alone, $I_{xx_6}-I_{yy_6}$ can be.
+{{ \ding{72}}} {{ \ding{53}}} Table~\ref{tab:PUMA} details the parameter identifiability for this mechanism, with the symbols explained in Table~\ref{tab:star_ref}.
+We recall that there are three possibilities for each parameter: identifiable by itself, unidentifiable, and identifiable in linear combinations only \citep{Atkeson86}.
 A minimal set of parameters representing identifiable combinations is indicated with symbols (\cm) in the table.
-With this designation, the total number of stars in any given column represents the number of identifiable parameter combinations contributed by that body.
-The number of entries without stars for each body indicates the number of degrees of freedom in the inertia transfer with its parent.
+There is some freedom in this assignment since, for example, there is an arbitrary choice as to whether $I_{xx,6}$ or $I_{yy,6}$ is chosen as the base parameter for the identifiable combination $ I_{xx,6}-I_{yy,6}$.
+To resolve this ambiguity, we always give preference to the parameter that appears first in the table as we move down the columns and right across the rows.
+With this designation, the total number of solid entries (\y~or~\cm) in any given column represents the number of base parameters contributed by that body.
+The total number of \n~and \c~symbols for each body indicates the number of degrees of freedom in the inertia transfer with its parent.
 Using the RPNA, the PUMA is found to have 36 identifiable parameter combinations for its bodies.
-This is confirmed by previous symbolic approaches \citep{Mayeda90,Gautier90b}.
-Additional details on the identifiable linear combinations can be obtained from the supplementary {\sc Matlab} code.
+This is consistent with previous symbolic approaches \citep{Mayeda90,Gautier90b} that relied on many special cases.
+Additional details on the identifiable linear combinations (i.e., full specification of the parameter combinations for the given choice of base parameters) can be obtained from the supplementary {\sc Matlab} code.